Paul Tan's Automotive Industry News

 Best Car reports that test mules have been spotted being tested and sources have informed that these mules are built on a shortened Subaru Legacy chassis.
 This is only temporary apparently – subsequent test mules and the final product will use a shortened version of the latest Subaru Impreza chassis.
 This chassis is built for all-wheel drive so it should be easily adapted to rear wheel drive.

-The test mule uses the normally aspirated 2.0 liter boxer engine from the Impreza and has had it’s all-wheel drive drivetrain’s front driveshafts removed to convert it to rear wheel drive.
-The final product is expected to use Subaru’s 1.5 liter boxer engine, a DOHC motor which puts out 110 horsepower at 6,400rpm and 143Nm of torque at 3,200rpm.
+The test mule uses the normally aspirated 2.0 litre boxer engine from the Impreza and has had it’s all-wheel drive drivetrain’s front driveshafts removed to convert it to rear wheel drive.
+The final product is expected to use Subaru’s 1.5 litre boxer engine, a DOHC motor which puts out 110 horsepower at 6,400rpm and 143Nm of torque at 3,200rpm.
 This is supposed to push along a car that weighs 1,100kg.
 Won’t exactly be scorching but enough to feel zippy.

 Source: 7Tune